NPException/playdate-app-template/README.md

 ## Getting started with [Lua](https://www.lua.org/)

-All you need to do is to add a `main.lua` file in the `src` folder.
+All you need to do is to add a `main.lua` file in the `source` folder.
 By default, that file will serve as the starting point for the Playdate compiler when building your application.